kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Monday 19th June

 - To everyone's shock and surprise, I go to practice the piano at the conservatory
-- This was not what they intented, and I knew that very well
+- This was not what they intended, and I knew that very well
 - I still couldn't believe that everyone would want me out.
 There was no reason for it, so I went back
 - I'm also stubborn and deeply against injustices of all kinds
 - I walk my talk as much as possible

+## Rest of June

+- I practice every day at the conservatory.
+- I feel sexually aroused a lot at home, and masturbate often, even on the days I don't go to the conservatory.
+- I'm still having the communication via Twitter posts with @jctot19.